-Vyke had a huge marketing budget for their flagship product, a PC-to-Phone app with the cheapest calling rates, where users would buy credit online with their cards.
-The flagship product, touted in the press and in their annual reports, however represented a small part of their actual revenues.
-The bulk of the business was cash calling products, which we sold through distributors in Africa and the Middle East.
-Less fancy than the high-tech-ish app advertised on buses and taxis in London, but lucrative for sure!
+Vyke had a vast marketing budget for their flagship product, a PC-to-Phone app with the cheapest calling rates, where users would buy credit online with their cards.
+That product, touted in the press and in their annual reports, however represented a small part of their actual revenues at the time.
+The bread-and-butter business was cash calling products, which we sold through distributors in Africa and the Middle East.
+Less fancy than the high-tech-ish app advertised on buses and taxis in London, but it was selling like hot cakes!

-Our target markets were those where mobile operators still charged exorbitant rates on international calls.
+We targeted markets where mobile operators still charged exorbitant rates on international calls.
 Basically authoritarian countries with telecom monopolies, such as Angola, Ethiopia and Equatorial Guinea.
 In most of those places, international calls were ridiculously expensive at the time, to the particular detriment of low-income immigrant communities.
 Cheaper options for international calls were not easily available in those markets, and services like Skype were usually blocked.
-As a result, there was a huge market for the few of us who succeeded in building distribution networks in the immigrant communities.
+As a result, there was a massive market for the few of us who succeeded in building distribution networks in the immigrant communities.

 Since 2008, I had been in touch with a Norwegian inventor based in Kenya.
 Jon Bøhmer had developed a range of innovative off-grid solar energy products, and was working to get a business up and running.
-Bøhmer gained some earlier fame in Norway, with notable previous successes in entrepreneurship.
-That made his project something worth considering.
+Bøhmer had gained some earlier fame in Norway in the 80s and 90s, with some notable successes in tech entrepreneurship.
 He needed funding for his project, though, and wasn’t ready for a commercial launch yet.

 Kyoto Energy had the potential to become commercially viable.
 It could also have a tremendous impact on the livelihoods of the rural poor.
 Bøhmer’s track record made it plausible, albeit still risky.
 When Bøhmer won the Financial Times Climate Change Challenge in 2009, his project gained further traction.
 Our dialogue intensified.